argoproj/argo-cd/docs/operator-manual/reconcile.md

 fields for `api-version` and `kind`.
 Counting the number of refreshes triggered, by api-version/kind should reveal the high-churn resource kinds.

+!!!note
+    These logs are at the `debug` level.
+Configure the application-controller's log level to `debug`.

+## Checking Whether Resource Updates are Ignored

+Whenever Argo CD skips a refresh due to an ignored resource update, the controller logs the following line:
+"Ignoring change of object because none of the watched resource fields have changed".

+Search the application-controller logs for this line to confirm that your resource ignore rules are being applied.

+!!!note
-Note that these logs are at the `debug` level.
+    These logs are at the `debug` level.
 Configure the application-controller's log level to `debug`.